-Awards must be spent between January 1, 2023, and June 30, 2023.
+Awards for this fiscal year must be spent between December 1, 2023, and May 31, 2023.
 Grantees must carry out and report on a 6-month plan of action to implement healthy community design strategies aimed at creating conditions to support healthy behaviors for people with disabilities, including people with mobility limitations.
-Past CHII mini-grant awardees may continue their work and build on previous initiatives, particularly as COVID-19 restrictions begin to lift.
-New grantees will conduct a CHII analysis and begin to implement infrastructure, policy, or practice changes based on CHII results.
-Technical assistance on the CHII will be made available by OHE to funded applicants through periodic check-ins and on an as-needed basis.
+Past CHII mini-grant awardees may continue their work and build on previous initiatives and coalitions to complete the NiCIP.
+New grantees will begin the NiCIP process, prepare to conduct a CHII analysis and may begin to implement infrastructure, policy, or practice changes based on CHII results.
+Technical assistance on the NiCIP CHII will be made available by OHE and NCHPAD to funded applicants through periodic check-ins and on an as-needed basis.

-Each awardee is required to choose a local independent living center to work with who will serve as the disability experts to guide the implementation of the CHII and provide technical assistance.
+Each awardee is required to choose a local independent living center to work with who will serve as the disability experts to guide the grantee through the NiCIP process and provide technical assistance.
 The Health and Disability Program will provide a stipend to the independent living center to assist the community in their work.
 In the event that an independent living center is not available to contract with, an applicant may request permission from DPH to substitute an equivalent community-based organization or advisory group.
 You are encouraged to provide a letter of support from this independent living center/organization.
-If you are not sure about what organization to choose, please email Kimberley Warsett or Nassira Nicola in the Health and Disability Program at DPH and they can assist you (kimberley.warsett@mass.gov; nassira.d.nicola@mass.gov).
+If you are not sure about what organization to choose, please email Kimberley Warsett or Bianey Ramirez in the Health and Disability Program at DPH and they can assist you (kimberley.warsett@mass.gov; bianey.c.ramirez@mass.gov).